GwgwP/AI-Projects/firstProject/README.md

 The `moveRight` method is analogous to `moveLeft` but is designed for a single member to return from the left side to the right side.
 It follows the same logic and is called when the torch is on the left side during the child state generation process in `getChildren`.

 ## isFinal
-If everyone is at the right side, we have a final state.
+If everyone is on the right side, we have a final state.

 ## equals